 - property output_schema: type[BaseModel]

-The type of output this Runnable produces specified as a pydantic model.
+The type of output this Runnable produces specified as a Pydantic model.

 - classmethod parse_file(path, *, content_type=None, encoding='utf8', proto=None, allow_pickle=False)[source]